mrkkrp/markkarpov.com/tutorial/megaparsec.md

 newline = single '\n'
 ```

-The second primitive is called `tokens` and it allows us to parse `Tokens
+The second primitive is called `tokens`, and it allows us to parse `Tokens
-s`, that is, it can be used to match a fixed chunk of input:
+s`; that is, it can be used to match a fixed chunk of input:

 ```haskell
 tokens :: MonadParsec e s m